RomenJ/symfonymedicalclinic303/README.md

 # symfonymedicalclinic303

-Sanitary database of patients.
+Sanitary database of patients, medics, pathologies, diagnosis & remedies.
 Final project for Professional Training in Web developer for the IES Hermenegilo Lanz